 Every so often, a conversation with an elderly relative reminds me of a story from Indian folklore that I heard when I was a child.
-Recently, that happened again, this time on the topic of how one reacts or responds to adversity.
+And I was reminded once again of another story, this time on the topic of how one reacts or responds to adversity.
 The story tells of a young person who was complaining to his grandmother about the challenges he was facing in his school and job – difficult assignments, tough professors, a demanding boss, not enough time to relax, and always, a seeming shortage of funds.

 Her response: to place three pots of water on the stove

 The grandmother responded by placing three pots of water on the stove.
 When the water in each was boiling, she placed two potatoes in the first pot, two eggs in the second, and a scoop of tea leaves in the third.
 About twenty minutes later, she pulled out the potatoes and eggs and placed them on a plate, and strained the water out of the tea leaves into a cup, and placed them all in front of the young man.
 Puzzled, he looked up at her.